Kerbas-ad-astra/KAINET/README.md

 ##License

 This addon is copyright 2015 Kerbas_ad_astra.
 Configuration files are released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
-All other rights reserved.
+All other rights (e.g. the KAINET logo) reserved.